enterpriseready/enterpriseready/content/gdpr/index.md

 > [Recital 24](https://gdpr-info.eu/recitals/no-24/): The processing of personal data of data subjects who are in the Union by a controller or processor not established in the Union should also be subject to this Regulation when it is related to the monitoring of the behaviour of such data subjects in so far as their behaviour takes place within the Union.
 In order to determine whether a processing activity can be considered to monitor the behaviour of data subjects, it should be ascertained whether natural persons are tracked on the internet including potential subsequent use of personal data processing techniques which consist of profiling a natural person, particularly in order to take decisions concerning her or him or for analysing or predicting her or his personal preferences, behaviours and attitudes.

 There’s also **the issue of employee data** ([Article 88](https://gdpr-info.eu/art-88-gdpr/)), which any company hiring EU citizens will certainly keep on file and very possibly share with third parties (e.g., for various HR functions).
 Employees have the same general rights as other EU citizens under GDPR, which means employers should be prepared to meet GDPR requirements around transparency, data access, the right to be forgotten, and other rights the law provides.
 However, the GDPR does allow for EU member countries to enact more specific rules regarding employee data.
 So there’s a baseline set of rules that apply everywhere, but certain countries might grant employees even more rights, or enact stricter controls on employers.
+Additionally, the Working Party established by the [EU DPD](https://en.wikipedia.org/wiki/Data_Protection_Directive) (basically the predecessor to the GDPR) provided an [opinion on data processing at work](http://ec.europa.eu/newsroom/article29/item-detail.cfm?item_id=610169) that suggests that EU employees have a right to privacy while at work.

 ## What is ‘personal data’
 So, you’ve decided that GDPR is going to affect your business.
 The next thing you’ll want to familiarize yourself with is the type of data GDPR protects: “personal data” about “natural persons” (i.e., not entities, such as corporations, that might be considered legal persons).
 But don’t let any legalese fool you—GDPR covers pretty much every common method by which websites or applications might collect data about their users: